-The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$44,000 per year.
+The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$50,000 per year.
 The allocation of this cost by program category is illustrated in Figure 9.
-About a quarter of the budget is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 31 percent is dedicated to customer assistance, public information, and school education; 29 percent would fund system leak detection; and the remaining 17 percent would cover program staffing and administration costs.
+Twenty-five percent of the recommended budget is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 30 percent is dedicated to customer assistance, public information, and school education; 26 percent would fund system leak detection; and the remaining 17 percent would cover program staffing and administration costs.